Education and Schools in Abu Dhabi

 The British, American and International Baccalaureate schools tend to be the most expensive; the most exorbitant fees peaking at over 150,000 AED per year.
 Inclusions of school allowances are less common than they used to be in expat packages, so expats should ensure their salary is large enough to cover the costs.

 All schools are required to adhere to a uniform school calendar, made up of three terms, with the school year running from September to July.
+The school week runs from Sunday to Thursday, and school hours vary depending on the institution, but do not start earlier than 7.30am and do not run later than 2.45pm.

 Arabic is a required course at all schools, though no subject testing will be completed in this language – merely achievement in basic proficiency is required.